 Yes — press-and-hold voice capture in the editor on iOS, Android, and desktop, transcribed by Whisper and dropped into the script as text.
 WriterDuet positions theirs as a live writers’-room transcription workflow; Arqo’s is dictation for the solo writer on the move.
 Same underlying capability, different framing.

 WriterDuet AI is broad — continuation, brainstorming, line-rewrites, scene-generation surfaces.
-Iv is narrow on purpose: three bounded routes (Suggest, Inspire, Scene Surgeon), no auto-generate.
+Arqo Assist is bounded on purpose: each route does one named job — Inspire, Scene Surgeon, Continuity and the rest — and none of them auto-generate or auto-apply.
 Bring your own key on Pro for +$2/mo, or get it bundled on Studio.
 We refuse one-click scene generation, by name, on /no-list.

 Yes.
 Run the Arqo room for the daily writing; export FDX nightly to the showrunner.
 The round-trip is verified and locked-scene-number-stable.